QuaSi-Software/Documentation/docs/resie_energy_systems.md

 When a component outputs energy, it writes a negative amount of energy to the right side of the interfaces of all its inputs and writes a positive amount of energy to the left side of all its outputs.
 The connected components can then maintain the energy balance by writing matching positive / negative energy values to their inputs / outputs.
 In addition, this mechanism is also used to differentiate between energy demands and the loading potential for storage components.

 This mechanism has proven useful as otherwise the implementation of every component would have to check if it is connected to a bus or a single other component as well as if it is a storage component or not.
 The interfaces simplify this behavior and decouple the implementations of components, which is important to maintain the flexibility of the overall simulation software in regards to new components.

+## Units
+Currently, ReSiE is based on energie in watt-hour [Wh], power in watt [W] and temperatures in degree celsius [°C].
+Values provided in the project input file or in profiles should have this units and the plots created directly from ReSiE has to be labeled accordingly (while offering the change of scale by a scale factor - but then the unit displayed in the plots has to specified respectively in the input file).
+Theoretically, all provided values can also be scaled by any order of magnitude, e.g. into [kW] and [kWh].
+But keep in mind that this has to be done uniformly in every input value and profile and that the naming of the outputs has to be adjusted accordingly!